-We are back with new Kids story from Panchatantra.
+We are back with children’s story from Panchatantra.
 Let’s read it.
 If you prefer to read it in Gujarati, Click Here.

 Long long ago, there was a Stork, you know what a Stork is, right?
 It’s a very tall, long-legged wading bird.
 We know long-legged water birds as wading birds, okay?
 So, this Stork we were talking about was living near a pond.
 The pond was full of different types of fish.
 Therefore he had enough food and was living comfortably.
 But as the years passed, the Stork grew older, so he wasn’t able to catch the fish very well.
 The Stork was very smart.
 He thought of an idea so that he would not have to stay hungry for long.

 One day the Stork was standing still in the pond with a sad face.
 He also wasn’t catching any fish.
 All the creatures in the pond, the fish, crabs, frogs were surprised to see this.
 A Stork would not hunt or fish, wasn’t it strange?
 So the oldest and the wisest Crab in the pond went up to the Stork to ask him what the problem was!?
 With the most sorrowful face and a heavy voice the Stork said, “I’m looking at this pond for the last time; I am going to fly away.
 I’ll miss this place and all of you my friends.”
 Young fish eagerly asked, “Why?
 What happened?
 Why are you leaving your home?”
 The smart Stork saw the plan working.
 He said, “I’ve heard that some people are going to fill this pond with soil.
 They are planning to grow crops here.
 What if this place dries up?
 I can’t see all of you dying.”
 All the creatures in the pond were terrified.
 The Stork added further in a shaky voice, “I am going to fly away from this miserable place.
 I have seen a larger pond nearby.
 Farewell to all my dear friends!
 I wish I could have helped you all!”